TrueBlocks/trueblocks-core/docs/README.md

 Repo for the [TrueBlocks.io website](https://trueblocks.io).

 Note: There is only a `main` branch which is protected.
-Make any PRs against this branch and we will review and merge if approriate.
+Make any PRs against this branch and we will review and merge if appropriate.

 ## Contributing to the docs